HOW A RUNNER'S FIRST ULTRAMARATHON LED TO STEPPING UP HER FIRST AID KIT

 Although I never anticipate a fall, letting go (especially on downhills) as my legs fly beneath me is one of the things I love most about trail running, I know my next unexpected encounter between my body and the trail beneath my feet is never too far away.
 I always keep the first aid balm handy in my Jeep and even in my pack for longer runs and adventures.
 Since it doubles as a healing ointment for dry skin (like chafing and cracked feet), insect bites, sunburns and even lip balm I can justify the teeny .7 extra ounces of weight that it adds to my simple running ensemble.

-Among the ingredients are herbs such as yarrow and plantain.
-Read about calendula here.
+Among the ingredients in Green Goo are herbs such as calendula, yarrow, and plantain.

 Yarrow is one of the more interesting and most widely used herbs in the world.
-It is an antiseptic and anti-inflammatory in various forms, and some people even use its oil to treat arthritis.
+It is cleansing and soothing in various forms, and some people even use its oil for arthritis.
 Both the ancient Greeks (3000 years ago!) and more recently Native Americans used this herb to treat external skin wounds and stop bleeding.
 A few animal studies have even shown yarrow to effectively cleanse wounds, control bleeding of wounds, cuts, and abrasions (Read more).

-The different parts of the plantain plant also have antibacterial and antiseptic properties.
+The different parts of the plantain plant also have cleansing properties.
 Evidence of people using this plant dates back to 1500s.
-The leaf’s juices can alleviate sunburns, plus sooth burns and rashes, and it can prevent itching, inflammation, and soreness from bug bites.
-The leaves also contain “allantoin,” which as antibacterial and germicidal properties, and so can kill germs if applied topically to wounds.
-Other benefits: It can invigorate and regenerate the skin, reducing scarring; and it treats acne.
-It’s also a great moisturizer and toner.
+The leaf’s juices can alleviate sunburns, plus sooth burns and rashes, and it can help temporarily releive itching, inflammation, and soreness from bug bites.
+The leaves also contain “allantoin,” which is cleansing.
+Plantain is also a great moisturizer and toner.